f-fix/dwimsy/README.md

 > A modular toolkit for vintage computer tapes, disks, ROMs, and audio captures.

 > [!IMPORTANT]
-> **DEVELOPMENT STATUS: SPECIFICATION & ADAPTER PHASE.**
+> **DEVELOPMENT STATUS: PHASE 1 VERTICAL SLICE IN PROGRESS.**
-> This repository is a specification for a unified media transducer.
-Implementation is being bootstrapped by **adapting and wrapping** the existing standalone tools listed below into the `dwimsy` orchestration layer.
+> Native core libraries for Phase 1 (`core.pulse`, `core.fsk`, and `core.audio`) are implemented and verified in pure Python standard library.
+The temporary adapter phase has been consolidated into this native vertical slice for PC-88, with remaining standalone tools listed below being integrated in subsequent milestones.

 ### For now, see: